Home

 The bay is protected by a breakwater, which keeps the snorkeling area relatively calm even when there's surf.
 It's easy to see where the best snorkeling is, just look out in the water and you'll see people all over the place.
 For snorkeling, stay in the South end of the bay.
 The North end of the bay is exposed to the waves and is usually full of surfers.

-Surfers normally enter the water at the rocky North end of the bay or from the adjacent sandy beach.
+Surfers normally enter the water at the rocky north end of the bay or from the adjacent sandy beach.
 This is an excellent spot to learn to surf when the waves are not to big.
 When the surf is really up, there can be a strong current that makes learning almost impossible.
 If in doubt about surfing conditions, ask at the surf shop right across the street; and ask here to find out about surf rentals or lessons.
-Also, for more information on surfing, see my page on Big Island Surfing.
+Also, for more information on surfing, see our page on Big Island Surfing.

 Most people come to Kahaluu Beach Park for the snorkeling.
 The sea life here is beautiful and diverse.
 When snorkeling, be careful not to touch the coral.
 Also, please don't feed the fish.
 You may see other people doing this, but it's really not good for them.
 This is one of your best chances to see a sea turtle (honu).
 If you do see a turtle, be cool and don't just rush straight for it because this will probably scare it away.
 They are more likely to stay around if you watch them from a bit of a distance rather than chase them.
 You'll be surprised how close they'll come to you if you're just still and quiet.
 Disturbing sea turtles and/or touching them is against the law and can get you a serious fine.